cysouw/diathesis/text/c03_prepositions.md

 **Notes**

-Most dictionaries list *hapern* 'to be lacking' as having obligatory *es* \Next[a].
+Some dictionaries list *hapern* 'to be lacking' as having obligatory *es* \Next[a].
 However, in corpora there are various examples with a nominative subject \Next[b,c].

 \ex.
  \a.
 Es hapert an der Versorgung.